How Full Amenity Tagging Unlocks Hidden Search | Crest & Cove

 WNC-Specific Amenities to Highlight

-Beyond the standard categories, Western North Carolina properties should specifically look for tags related to their mountain location.
-Hiking gear storage (mudroom, boot rack), ski equipment storage (for properties near Sugar Mountain, Beech Mountain, or Cataloochee), hot tub with a view (different from just "hot tub"), game room, home theater, yoga space, meditation area, and library or book collection.
+Beyond the standard categories, Western North Carolina properties should specifically look for tags related to their mountain location: hiking gear storage (mudroom, boot rack), ski equipment storage (for properties near Sugar Mountain, Beech Mountain, or Cataloochee), hot tub with a view, game room, home theater, yoga space, meditation area, and library or book collection.

-The best practice is to keep seasonal amenities tagged year-round, but address the seasonality in your listing description.
+The best practice is to keep seasonal amenities tagged year-round, while addressing seasonality in your listing description.
 This way, a guest searching for "pool" during the off-season will still find your listing and can read about the seasonal availability in your description.
-Removing and re-adding tags seasonally is risky — it can trigger algorithmic adjustments and temporarily reduce your search visibility during the re-indexing period.
+Removing and re-adding tags seasonally risks triggering algorithmic adjustments — stay tagged year-round and clarify in your description text.

 Platform-by-Platform Tagging Differences